meaxsom/govdocs/README.md

 ### Step 2
 - read file from s3 into local environment
-- used [dotenv](https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1) to control enviornment variable (AWS keysinjection into container
+- used [dotenv](https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1) to control enviornment variable (AWS keys injection into container)

 ### Step 3